practicalli/clojure/docs/coding-challenges/4clojure/index.md

 Search directly in [ClojureDocs](https://clojuredocs.org/core-library){target=_blank} for functions.
 Each function has a page that describes the function, shows the arguments it takes and provides many examples of its use.
 At the end of the page are related functions too.

 !!!
 HINT "Practicalli Code walk-through and solution journal"
-    [practicalli/four-clojure code journals for the first 60 challenges](https://github.com/practicalli/four-clojure/){target=_blank} contains a design journal showing how each challenge was solved and addional refactor or alternative approaches to the solution.
+    [practicalli/four-clojure code journals for the first 60 challenges](https://github.com/practicalli/four-clojure/){target=_blank} contains a design journal showing how each challenge was solved and additional refactor or alternative approaches to the solution.

     [Practicalli 4Clojure guides playlist](https://www.youtube.com/playlist?list=PLpr9V-R8ZxiDB_KGrbliCsCUrmcBvdW16){target=_blank} provides video walk-through of the first 64 challenges, again with alternative solutions where relevant.

 An Internet search of `clojure topic`, where `topic` is a name of the thing you want to do, should return many examples of functions that could be useful to solving the challenge.
 Or

 !!!
 HINT "Help from the community"
     [Clojure community - getting help](https://practicalli.github.io/blog/posts/cloure-community-getting-help/){target=_blank} covers several sources of help from the Clojure community.

 ## Using let and anonymous functions